D.Min. Application Requirements

 Three reference documents, located in the application materials, completed by selected leaders in which assessment is made of the applicant’s ministerial practice.

 An on-site or telephone interview arranged by the D.Min. office with a faculty member or the Associate Dean.
+Application, essays, and background check must be submitted prior to the interview.

 McAfee accepts applications from all denominations provided they fall within the above guidelines.
 McAfee does not discriminate according to gender, age, ethnic origin, or race.
 Candidates with special needs should comply with Mercer University’s policy on special needs.